No, Donald Trump did not lower taxes on billionaires and raise them on everyone else

 Most of the individual tax provisions in the Tax Cuts and Jobs Act are set to expire on Dec.
 31, 2025.
 After 2025, without specific action by Congress, tax rates, the standard deduction and other tax provisions will revert back to the laws in effect before the tax reform legislation became law.

-This story was reported in collaboration with Wisconsin Watch, a member of the Gigafact network.
+This story was reported in collaboration with Wisconsin Watch, a member of the Gigafact network, and was originally reported by Tom Kertscher.

 The VERIFY team works to separate fact from fiction so that you can understand what is true and false.
 Please consider subscribing to our daily newsletter, text alerts and our YouTube channel.
 You can also follow us on Snapchat, Instagram, Facebook and TikTok.
 Learn More »